PatrikAAberg/dmce-gui/README.md

 # dmce-gui
 GUI implementations for viewing dmce generated data.
-Currently for use with dmce version 1.8.0.
+Use main latest of this git together with master latest of the dmce git until the upcoming 2.0 release.

 ### dmcetraceGUI